Douglas railway station: Sheds

-Workshops & Shed (1890)
+Workshops and shed (1890)

 Beyond the platforms stand the locomotive shed, machine shop, paint and carpenters' shops in two rubble stone buildings built in the 1890s.
 The locomotive shed is capable of holding up to 12 locomotives in addition to which the single road workshop can store up to five locomotives at any one time.
 This facility features overhead lifting gear which is capable of lifting locomotive boilers from the frames to carry out maintenance; there is also a static beam engine and wheel lathes located in this shed, which also houses the blacksmith and plant room to the rear, the former being converted from a stores area in 2001.

-Carriage Sheds (1893/1999)
+Carriage sheds (1893/1999)

 Beyond the complex is the modern carriage shed which was erected in 1999, on the site of a coal yard capable of holding twelve carriages across two roads with single carriage-length maintenance pit.
 This replaced the 1893 original which was demolished to make way for the Bankc Circus development and bus depot adjacent, this held all seventy-five bogie carriages and stood to the rear of the signal box.

-Joiners & Paint Shops (1893)
+Joiners and paint sops (1893)

 The buildings to the rear of the locomotive sheds house the carpenters'/jointers' shop and paint shop where all the in-house painting and signwriting was carried out by the railway's own staff as well as rebuild and maintenance of rolling stock, a purpose it still serves today though largely used by sub-contractors; it is separated into three individual areas, the latter of which also has external doors to access the new carriage shed.